How to Merge MP4 Files

 Got a neat idea for a video that involves combining multiple MP4 clips into one but don’t know how to pull this off?
 No problem!
 You just need a good video cutter and joiner.
-Check out Movavi Video Editor – a simple piece of software that lets you cut and join MP4 files in a breeze.
+Check out Movavi Video Editor Plus – a simple piece of software that lets you cut and join MP4 files in a breeze.
 It also includes lots of other video-editing functions like improving quality, stabilizing shaky footage, inserting filters and effects, adding titles and music, and more.

 Just download the Movavi video splitter and merger for Windows or Mac and read this short guide on how to combine MP4 files.

 Install the MP4 Video Joiner

 Run the distribution file and follow the installer instructions.